Norfolk to host 2019 HSBC UK National Road Championships in 2019 as part of the Great British Cycling Festival

 The events will form part of the Great British Cycling Festival, with amateur cyclists again being given the opportunity to ride the same closed-road course as the professionals, creating a true celebration of cycling at all levels.

 A 100-mile sportive will take place on the Sunday, with riders of all abilities able to challenge themselves on the elite course.
 As well as this, we will see a Family ride, which will give families chance to enjoy the event atmosphere while taking to their own bikes and riding on a closed road circuit around the city.

-With the British Cycling Championships heralding winners such as Geraint Thomas, Bradley Wiggins and Mark Cavendish in recent years, the event next year is likely to attract in excess of 100,000 visitors to the region.
+With the British Cycling Championships heralding winners such as Geraint Thomas, Bradley Wiggins, Mark Cavendish, Laura Kenny and Lizzie Deignanith in recent years, the event next year is likely to attract in excess of 100,000 visitors to the region.